makiki99/h3templates/templates/one_minute_madness/index.md

 * Banned heroes: Ufretin, Piquedram, Solmyr, Ayden, Straker, Aislinn, Deemer, Giselle, Leena, Rion, Verdish, Agar
 * Unbanned heroes: Kilgor, Mutare, Xeron, Murdoch
 * Combat turn limit: 100

-\* - while Relic class artifacts can't spawn on the template anyways, the banlist of these artifacts is still mantained to not close off the possibilities of future updates.